 Steps to read and write to NTFS drives on Mac:

-Step 1: Free download and install iBoysoft NTFS for Mac on Mac.
+- 1. Free download and install iBoysoft NTFS for Mac on Mac.
+Then, restart your Mac.

 Option 3: Enable NTFS write support using command line